controlsfreak.dev /// FIELD REFERENCE LIVE

-A reference site for building-controls people.
-Open calculators and lookups for the math you don't want to redo at the panel — BACnet/IP, Modbus registers, signal scaling, psychrometrics, thermistors.
-Alongside, a growing set of explainers that walk through hydronic loops, load piping, VFDs, and pump control end-to-end.
-No login, no ads, no tracking — view-source still works, and the same pages run ten years from now.
+The math you don't want to redo at the panel — signal scaling, BACnet/IP, Modbus, psychrometrics, thermistors — plus explainers that walk a whole system end-to-end.
+No login, no ads, no tracking; view-source still works, and these pages will still run ten years from now.

 Role Controls Programmer